-Australia’s First Nations are the proud Custodians of Culture, Language and Country: it is Aboriginal people who Sing the Country, keeping it well and strong; it is Aboriginal people who carry the legacies of colonialism’s crooked paths; it is Aboriginal people who survive to raise the flag of strength: black for the people, yellow for energy and life, blood-stained red for Country.
+Australia’s First Nations (Aboriginal people and/or Torres Strait Islanders) are proud Custodians of Culture, Language, Country and Sea.
+It is Aboriginal people who Sing the Country, keeping it well and strong; it is Aboriginal people who have survived white invasion to raise the flag of strength: black for the people, yellow for energy and life, blood-stained red for Country.

 Barbara Nicholson is a senior Wadi Wadi woman from the Illawarra.
 While primarily a poet, Barbara has also published academic writing.
 Barbara is active across the spectrum of Aboriginal disadvantage: education, criminal justice, land rights and the Stolen Generation.
 She worked as a lecturer in Aboriginal Studies at UNSW and UOW, has taught course work to inmate students at Goulburn Gaol and is part of both the Human Research Ethics Committee at UOW and the Ethics Committee for the Australian Institute Of Criminology in Canberra.
 In addition, she is a Board member at the South Coast Writers Centre (SCWC) and the chairperson of the SCWC Aboriginal Consultation Team and the project Leader of the Junee project, facilitation creative writing workshops with Indigenous inmates at Junee Correctional Centre.